Murder hornets are getting a new name: Here’s why

-PORTLAND, Ore.
+PORTLAND, O.R.
 (KOIN) – Same hornet, new name.
 The Entomological Society of America announced Monday that it has adopted a new name for the Asian giant hornet, also known as the murder hornet.

 The insect, species Vespa mandarinia, will now be known as the northern giant hornet.